jacksonwalters/aes-block-cipher-modes/README.md

 **Implementation**

-This repository implements basic implementations of AES128 and AES256 in C.
+This repository implements basic implementations of AES128 and AES256 in C, Python.

 The core algorithm proceeds by performing S-box, shift, mix, and add_round methods.